Top Menu

 It’s funny when you pet them and they start purring (yes, they are the largest feline that can purr).
 The vibration of the purr is way more intense than a cat’s purr.
 Such a weird feeling.

-Also, different from lions, cheetahs can be pet on the head and they can even lick you!
+Also, different from lions, you can pet cheetahs on the head and they can even lick you!

 Now, a cheetah’s tongue is the roughest thing that has ever licked me.
 It’s like rubbing rough sandpaper on your body.
 It can actually hurt a bit if licked too much on the same spot.
 But hey, I was licked by a cheetah!!